- Parents Home

-Testicular torsion (also called testis torsion) requires immediate surgery to save the testicle.
-If testicular torsion goes on for more than a few hours, it can permanently damage the testicle, and a damaged testicle must be removed.
+Testicular torsion requires surgery right away to save the testicle.
+Testicular torsion that goes on for more than a few hours can permanently damage the testicle, and a damaged testicle must be removed.

 What Causes Testicular Torsion?

 The scrotum is the sack of skin beneath the penis.
-Inside the scrotum are two testes (plural of testis), also called testicles.
+Inside the scrotum are two testes, or testicles.
 Each testicle is connected to the rest of the body by a blood vessel called the spermatic cord.
 Testicular torsion happens when a spermatic cord becomes twisted, cutting off the flow of blood to the attached testicle.

-Most cases of testicular torsion affect guys who have a condition called a bell clapper deformity.
+Most cases of testicular torsion (also called testis torsion) affect guys who have a condition called a bell clapper deformity.
 In most males, the testicles are attached to the scrotum, making it hard for them to twist.
 In males who have the bell clapper deformity, the testicles are unsecured and can move and twist in the scrotum.

 Testicular torsion can happen to boys and men of any age, but is most common in 12- to 18-year-olds.
 It can happen after strenuous exercise, while someone is sleeping, or after an injury to the scrotum.
 A lot of times, though, there is no apparent cause.

 What Are the Signs & Symptoms of Testicular Torsion?